 The threadStatusRep hash table defined in step 1 maps a thread id to one instance of the ThreadStatus class (lines 51 and 58) which corresponds to the last collected thread status.
 Hence, when the status of a system thread changes (i.e when a thread dies), its entry in the hash table is overwritten with the new thread status.
-However, in order to calculate the performance of an specific method we should not store only the last operation performance, but all the operation performances, the performancePerOperationRep hash table, defined in the step 1, maps a monitored operation signature to a vector of OperationPerf class instances (lines 40-45).
+However, in order to calculate the performance of an specific method we should not store only the last operation performance, but all the operation performances calculated along the system execution.
+As a consequence, the performancePerOperationRep hash table, defined in the step 1, maps a monitored operation signature to a vector of OperationPerf class instances (lines 40-45).